 Nuclear Science and Techniques ›› 2016, Vol. 27 ›› Issue (5):

-This work was supported by National Nature Science Foundation of China (No. 11175244).
+This work was partly supported by the National Natural Science Foundation of China (No. 11205004) and the Key Research Foundation of Education Ministry of Anhui Province of China (No. KJ2016A026).

 Address: Editorial Office of NST, 2019 Jialuo Road, Jiading, Shanghai 201800, China